 The battle's significance

 The immediate outcome of the battle gave the Admiralty much satisfaction.
-A major threat to Atlantic shipping had been removed, a powerful German warship had been destroyed, and many Royal Navy ships could now be released to other duties.
+A major threat to Atlantic shipping had been removed, a powerful German warship was destroyed, and many Royal Navy ships could now be released to other duties.
 But the psychological and moral impact was even more important than its material outcome.
 The British victory gave a huge boost to Commonwealth morale.
 It was the first bloody nose inflicted on the Germans.

 Achilles' role was a special source of pride to New Zealanders.
 Their men had come through the test of combat with colours flying.
 There was huge excitement when Achilles returned to New Zealand in February 1940, the Admiralty having decided that it should be repaired at Auckland rather than Malta, as originally planned.
 A parade and civic reception was held in Auckland, and the crew later also paraded in Wellington.